PerfectlySoft/PerfectDocs/guide/MongoDB-Client.md

 The MongoClient class is where the initial connection to the MongoDB server is defined.

-Create new Mongo client connection:
+Create a new Mongo client connection:

 ``` swift
 let client = try!
 MongoClient(uri: "mongodb://localhost")